Create a data extension in Salesforce Marketing Cloud

 Length: Maximum number of characters (including spaces) you can import into this column

-Primary Key: If selected, the system requires that the value in this field be unique so it can use this field to uniquely identify a row.
-In most cases this is the subscriber key, which is always unique.
+Primary Key: The system requires that the value in this field be unique so it can use this field as the unique identifier.
+In most cases this is the subscriber key (emailaddress.MID# or SalesforceID), which is always unique.

-Nullable: Determines whether this column can be empty.
+Nullable: As a general rule this should be checked.
+Determines whether this column can be empty.
 If you do not select this and you try to import a NULL value for this column, the system will respond as you specify in the "Skip Rows with Bad Data" field on the import definition.

 Complete the "Send Relationship" field.
-This determines the field in the data extension that relates to the "Subscriber" table, typically the subscriber key.
+This determines the field in the data extension that relates to the "Subscriber" table.
+Typically the subscriber key you imported should relate to the Subscribers on Subscriber Key.

-If you marked your data extension to be Sendable, which means you are planning to send an email to this data extension, then each contact must also be in a list with the same subscriber key.
-If not, the system will not send to those contacts in your data extension.
+If you marked your data extension to be Sendable (that is, you are planning to send an email to this data extension), then be sure to use consistent, unique subscriber keys so the system will dedupe.